Every business whether large

 BUSINESS CORRESPONDENCE

-Good pen, ink, and paper.
+The Materials.-- Good pen, ink, and paper.
 For business correspondence three styles of paper are in general use, viz.: commercial note, about 5x8 inches; pocket note, about 5½x8¾ inches, and letter paper, which is usually 8½x11 to 13 inches.
 The smaller sizes for short letters and the larger for long ones.

 The envelopes most commonly used are Nos.
 6 and 6½.